ipfs/specs/IPIP/0000-double-hash-dht.md

 4. Upon receiving the request, the DHT servers search if there is an entry for `MH` in their Provider Store.
 If yes, go to 10.
 Else continue.
 5. DHT servers compute `Hash(MH)`.
 6. DHT servers find the 20 closest peers to `Hash(HM)` in XOR distance in their Routing Table.
-7. DHT servers return the 20 `peerids` and `multiaddrs` of these peers to Client.
+7. DHT servers return the 20 `PeerID`s and `multiaddrs` of these peers to Client.
 8. Client sends a DHT lookup request for `CID` to the closest peers in XOR distance to `Hash(MH)` that it received.
 9. Go to 4.
 10. The DHT servers storing the Provider Record(s) associated with `MH` send them to Client.
 (Currently, if a Provider Record has been published less than 30 min before being requested, the DHT servers also send the `multiaddresses` of the Content Provider to Client).
-11. If the response from the DHT server doesn't include the `multiaddrs` associated with the Content Providers' `peerid`s, Client performs a DHT `FindPeer` request to find the `multiaddrs` of the returned `peerid`s.
+11. If the response from the DHT server doesn't include the `multiaddrs` associated with the Content Providers' `PeerID`s, Client performs a DHT `FindPeer` request to find the `multiaddrs` of the returned `PeerID`s.
-12. Client sends a Bitswap request for `CID` to the Content Provider (known `peerid` and `multiaddrs`).
+12. Client sends a Bitswap request for `CID` to the Content Provider (known `PeerID` and `multiaddrs`).
 13. Content Provider sends the requested content back to Client.

 ### Double Hash DHT design